Wambita/math-skills-2.0-/README.md

 # math-skills

 ## Overview
 This Go program calculates essential statistical measures such as Average, Median, Variance, and Standard Deviation from a dataset provided in a text file.
 Each line of the file represents an individual data point of a statistical population.
+It also comes with a program that generates random data for use each time the program is run.

 ### Instructions
-The program reads from a file and print the result of each statistic .
+The program creates a data file and  reads from a it and print the result of each statistic .
 The program reads the data present in the path passed as argument.
 The data in the file will be presented as the following example:

 189
 113